carlosperate/awesome-microbit/README.md

 	- [MakeCode Beta](https://makecode.microbit.org/beta) - Beta version of the MakeCode editor to test the latest features.
 	- [MakeCode Windows 10 App](https://www.microsoft.com/store/apps/9pjc7sv48lcx) - Windows 10 application for micro:bit MakeCode.
 	- [MakeCode Offline App](https://makecode.microbit.org/offline-app) - Stand alone offline app (note that MakeCode in the browser also works offline).
+	- [MakeCode Multi Editor](https://makecode.microbit.org/---multi) - Two MakeCode editors side by side to create, modify, and test two micro:bit programs at the same time, great for simulating radio with a transmitter and receiver.
 - [Espruino JavaScript](https://www.espruino.com/MicroBit) - JavaScript interpreter for microcontrollers.
 It also offers a WebIDE for written code and blocks.
 The motion sensors from v1.5 of the micro:bit are currently not implemented.

 ##### 🗿 MakeCode Extensions